hashmap-kz/pgrwl/README.md

 The project serves as a **research platform** to explore streaming WAL archiving with a target of **RPO=0** during recovery.

+_It's primarily designed for use in containerized environments._

 The utility replicates all key features of `pg_receivewal`, including automatic reconnection on connection loss, streaming into partial files, extensive error checking and more.